PabloSGN/TuMags_Reduction_Pipeline/Documents/Modules_documentations/master_dark.md

-Here is the documentation for the provided Python module:

-# **Module Documentation**

 ## **Description**
 This module provides a function to compute the dark current from a set of observations.
 The function reads a series of images, averages them, and returns the dark current per accumulation to allow scaling for different observations.